Elena' s AI Blog

 Jasper AI-generated art, January 2023

-Grammarly is a writing tool that helps users improve their writing skills.
-It is designed to be an effective tool for native and non-native English speakers.
-It can be used as a browser extension or an app and can be integrated with various platforms, such as Microsoft Word and Google Docs.
-In this post, I will cover the most exciting features I like in Grammarly and share my secrets to improving my writing progress.
-I also suggest some alternatives that have comparable features.
+Grammarly is an AI-powered writing assistant that checks grammar, punctuation, spelling, clarity, tone, and plagiarism in real time across browsers and apps.
+It is designed to be an effective tool for native and non-native English speakers, and integrates with various platforms, such as Microsoft Word and Google Docs, as a browser extension or a standalone app.
+In this post, I will cover the most useful features I like in Grammarly, share how I improve my writing progress, and compare several alternatives with comparable features.

-I use Grammarly to check my emails, documents, and social media communication.
-Grammarly is one solution for grammar, punctuation, and spelling checks, plagiarism detection, correcting sentence structure and word choice, helps to improve vocabulary and writing style, among other things, which I am going to cover next.
+I use Grammarly to check my emails, documents, and social media posts.
+It handles grammar, punctuation, and spelling checks, plagiarism detection, sentence structure and word choice, and it helps me improve my vocabulary and writing style.
+Here’s what I find most useful.

 Web Editor